HinWaei/wireguard-generator/README.md

 # wireguard-generator
-A generator for configuration of Wireguard server and client
+A generator for configuration of Wireguard servers and clients

 # Flow
 1. Run __srvGen.sh__ at first according to the provided guide to generate a server config file